-The ultimate parent company and controlling party is Sumitomo Mitsui Trust Holdings, Inc., a company incorporated in Japan.
+The ultimate parent company and controlling party is Sumitomo Mitsui Trust Group (formerly Sumitomo Mitsui Trust Holdings Inc.), a company incorporated in Japan.

 This is both the smallest and the largest group within which the results of the company are consolidated.